Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Methods

 A shared translator $f_d(\cdot)$ extracts representation vectors $H_F$ and $H_L$ from embeddings $Z_F$ and $Z_L$, respectively.
 In order to further facilitate learning a label-aware feature representation $H_F$, we adopt supervised contrastive learning:

 (i) Maximizing agreement between feature and label representations: a projector, denoted as $f_h$, transforms the feature and label representations and matches them with each other using a contrastive loss, where the projector is an MLP with one hidden layer.
 Concretely, let $B_F=f_h(H_F)$ and $B_L=f_h(H_L)$.

-We train the translator and projector and use the negative cosine similarity loss as the contrastive loss to maximize agreement between feature and label representations: \begin{ceqn}
+We define a batch of samples' feature and label representation pairs as $\mathcal{B}=\{(B_X, B_Y)\}$.
+We then train the decoder and projector and use the following contrastive loss to maximize agreement between feature and label representations: